Lupino Lane: Later career and death

 Me and My Girl was a vehicle for Lupino Lane, and it made him a rich man.
 Lane continued to act on stage and on television in England for the rest of his life.
 In 1946, after it sustained damage during World War II, he purchased the shell of the Gaiety Theatre in London to rescue it from dereliction, intending to produce comedies.
 He failed to win the financial backing to refurbish it and sold it in 1950.
 The theatre was demolished in 1956.

 On March 25, 1956 Lupino Lane was the subject of This Is Your Life when he was surprised by host Eamonn Andrews at London's BBC Television Theatre.
 Columnist Bernard Charman reported, "The interesting point came when Eamonn Andrews was reminding him of how Me and My Girl was transformed from a failure to a blazing success.
 The musical was in fact on the very point of folding when John Watt and Charles Brewer did a live radio broadcast of it from the theatre.
 From that day it never looked back -- and ran for five years."

 Lane also appeared on radio's Desert Island Discs in 1957.
 The premise of the show had the guest performer "cast away" with a phonograph on a desert island, and selecting eight favorite records he would take with him.

+Memorials

 Lupino Lane died on November 10, 1959, in London, at age 67 and is buried at Streatham Park Cemetery.
 His wife, Violet Blythe, died March 17, 1983, aged 93.

 To mark the 50th anniversary of his death, the Music Hall Guild of Great Britain and America restored his memorial at Streatham Park Cemetery and held a memorial service at St Paul's, Covent Garden, with a reception at Theatre Royal, Drury Lane.

 A commemorative blue plaque was erected in memory of Lupino Lane on June 15, 2014 at his former home 32 Maida Vale, Paddington, by The Music Hall Guild of Great Britain and America.